conan513/ds-patches/README.md

 Dark Souls: Prepare to Die Edition patches
 =====================================
-I try to collect all available fixes for PC version of Dark Souls: Prepare to Die Edition.
+I try to collect all available fixes for Dark Souls: Prepare to Die Edition.

 Included:
 -